コラム

 What you can do to prepare before starting chemotherapy

-There are times when it's hard to keep up with emotions from being diagnosed with cancer to starting treatment, but I think it's best to be as prepared as possible.
+There are times when I feel emotionally overwhelmed from being diagnosed with cancer to starting treatment, but I thought it would be better to be as prepared as possible.

 I have compiled a list of things I wish I had done in preparation for my chemotherapy and what I researched.